 - Psychiatrist’s reports indicating current diagnosis and treatment recommendations, including medications.

 - Medical documentation of any impairing conditions.

 At the time of admission, more information is required, including the child’s immunization record, most recent medication administration record (MAR), as well as copies of the child’s birth certificate, Social Security card and insurance cards.
 If the school transcript has not already been supplied, we need it at this point.

 The downloadable files below contain the packet of forms that need to be completed after a child has been formally accepted, and supplied to the Admissions Department at or before the scheduled admission.
 The Case Manager form is for the case manager to complete; the rest are customarily completed by the family, though the Commissioner (or designee) is empowered to complete them as well.
 Please supervise for completion of lines seeking information, not just signatures.
-Also, please note that OASAS consents, while they appear similar, are a little different: we need them all signed.
-Any many people miss the assignment of benefits section of the health insurance form, but that is important, too.
+Also, please note that the VanClef Outpatient Chemical Dependency Program consents, while they appear similar, are a little different: we need them all signed.
+Many people miss the assignment of benefits section of the health insurance form, but that is important, too.